 - Mental suffering

 You may experience all of these non-economic losses after an amputation.
 As a result, your non-economic damages after amputation could be substantial.

 Contact a San Diego Personal Injury Lawyer for Help

 Do you want to learn more about the damages you can recover after an amputation injury?
-Contact our San Diego offices at (619) 777-5555 for a free consultation and case review.
-Our attorneys at Mission Personal Injury Lawyers, P.C. are standing by.
+Contact our San Diego offices at (619) 777-5555 for a free consultation with a personal injury lawyer and case review.
+Our attorneys at Mission Personal Injury Lawyers are standing by.